akuaagyeiwaa/Ethiopia-Unbound.html/README.md

 <p>"But how was he bitten, and by whom?” </p>

+<p>“By <span class="term-fantis"><a href="https://en.wikipedia.org/wiki/Fante_people" target="_blank">the Fantis</a></span>
-<p>“By the Fantis, of course.
+, of course.
 Didn’t you read in the papers at the time how he was hooted by the Fanti women in the central province?
 I was for bombarding their stronghold and sending the niggers flying all over the country, but the old bounder, the Permanent Secretary at the Colonial Office, who, by the way, is the one who really rules the roost, wouldn’t let-us.
 The thing is too bad, to think of niggers hooting a Lieutenant- Governor.” </p>

 <p>“I confess, Bilcox, I cannot see the magnitude of the offence.
 I suppose there must have been something to hoot the good Governor for.”</p>